A normal generating set for the Torelli group of a compact non-orientable surface: Abstract

 \section{Abstract}

 For a compact surface $S$, let $\I(S)$ denote the \textit{Torelli group} of $S$.
-For a compact orientable surface $\Sigma$, $\I(\Sigma)$ is generated by \textit{BSCC maps} and \textit{BP maps} (see \cite{Po} and \cite{Pu}).
+For a compact orientable surface $\Sigma$, $\I(\Sigma)$ is generated by two types of mapping classes, called \textit{bounding simple closed curve maps} (BSCC maps) and \textit{bounding pair maps} (BP maps) (see \cite{Po} and \cite{Pu}).
 For a non-orientable closed surface $N$, $\I(N)$ is generated by BSCC maps and BP maps (see \cite{HK}).
 In this paper, we give an explicit normal generating set for $\I(N_g^b)$, where $N_g^b$ is a genus-$g$ compact non-orientable surface with $b$ boundary components for $g\geq4$ and $b\geq1$.